-When you think of a root canal, you may believe it’s an answer to tooth pain, however, when a tooth that has undergone root canal treatment continues to hurt you may question whether or not something went wrong.
-Although, it can be true that experiencing some level of discomfort following the procedure is a common occurrence; however, if the pain persists or is characterized by sharpness it may indicate the fact that there is an issue that should be addressed as soon as possible.
+When you think of a root canal, you may believe it’s an answer to tooth pain.
+However, when a tooth that has undergone root canal treatment continues to hurt, you may question whether something went wrong.
+While some discomfort after the procedure is common, persistent or sharp pain may indicate an issue that needs to be addressed.

-In this article, we are going to explain to you some of the possible reasons that can make a root canal treated tooth hurt, tell you if pain is expected and which symptoms need attention, and let you know when you should go to your regular dentist who will help solve your problem.
+In this article, we will explain the possible reasons a root canal-treated tooth might hurt, clarify which symptoms need attention, and let you know when to see your dentist for help.

 Is It Normal to Feel Pain After a Root Canal?

-Yes, indeed, mild to moderate discomfort or soreness may be felt up to three days after undergoing a root canal procedure which can be termed normal.
-This can be explained by the fact that at the time of the procedure the dentist dilated and cleaned deep inside of yours even removed infected tissues hence some swelling and/or irritation are to be expected as part of the body’s natural healing process.
+Yes, it’s normal to feel mild to moderate discomfort or soreness for up to three days after a root canal.
+During the procedure, the dentist cleans deep inside the tooth and removes infected tissue, so some swelling and irritation are expected as part of the body’s natural healing process.

 Common Reasons a Root Canal Tooth Hurts